ajaysusarla/elfparser/README.md

 elfparser
 ========

-A simple elf parser in Rust.
-Written as a learning exercise.
+A simple elf parser in Rust and C. Written as a learning exercise.